jonhoo/strawpoll/README.md

 [![Build Status](https://dev.azure.com/jonhoo/jonhoo/_apis/build/status/strawpoll?branchName=master)](https://dev.azure.com/jonhoo/jonhoo/_build/latest?definitionId=16&branchName=master)
 [![Codecov](https://codecov.io/github/jonhoo/strawpoll/coverage.svg?branch=master)](https://codecov.io/gh/jonhoo/strawpoll)

+---

+Strawpoll — a wrapper to avoid spurious polling.

 Sometimes, you have a future that itself contains smaller futures.
 When the larger future is polled, it polls those child futures to see if any of them have made progress.
 This can be inefficient if polling such a